Kamesh281997/ic_lens_1/replit.md

 ## Overview

-This is a comprehensive authentication system for ICLens, a Vision Intelligence Platform, built with React (frontend) and Express.js (backend).
-The application features user authentication with login, signup, and password reset functionality, along with a modern UI that supports both light and dark themes.
+This is a comprehensive web application for ICLens, an AI-Powered Incentive Compensation Platform, built with React (frontend) and Express.js (backend).
+The application features a modern landing page and complete authentication system with login, signup, and password reset functionality.
+The UI supports both light and dark themes with a sleek, professional design.
 The application uses TypeScript throughout and implements a clean separation between client and server code with shared types and schemas.

 ## System Architecture